-6 Signs of an Alcohol Addiction
+6 Signs of Alcohol Addiction You Shouldn’t Ignore

 The signs of alcohol addiction

 What do we mean by starting early?
 We mean, for example, when you’ve arranged to meet some friends to watch football and you’re going to have a few beers during the match, but you start drinking beforehand.

 Perhaps you have a few shots of liquor you like, a rum and coke, or you open a bottle of wine.